Thomas Pakenham (Royal Navy officer): Biography

-For the loss of his ship he was tried by court-martial and honourably acquitted, it being proved that he did not strike the flag till, by the fall of her masts and the disabling of her guns, further resistance was impossible.
+For the loss of his ship he was tried by court-martial and honourably acquitted, it is proved that he did not strike the flag till, by the fall of her masts and the disabling of her guns, further resistance was impossible.
 He was therefore at once appointed to the frigate Minerva, which he commanded in the following year at the relief of Gibraltar by Lord Howe.

 In 1793 he commissioned the Invincible, and in her took part in the Glorious First of June, when his conduct was spoken of as particularly brilliant, and he was recommended by Howe for the gold medal.
 In 1795 he was turned over to the 84-gun ship Juste, in the capture of which, on 1 June, he had had a principal hand.
 He was afterwards for some time master-general of the ordnance in Ireland, and had no further service in the navy.

 In 1783, Pakenham entered the Irish House of Commons for Longford Borough and sat until 1790.
 Subsequently, he represented Kells until 1798 and again Longford Borough until the Act of Union in 1801.

-On 14 February 1799, Pakenham was promoted to be rear-admiral, vice-admiral on 23 April 1804, and admiral on 31 July 1810.
+On 14 February 1799, Pakenham was promoted to rear-admiral, vice-admiral on 23 April 1804, and admiral on 31 July 1810.
 He was appointed a Knight Grand Cross of the Order of the Bath on 20 May 1820.

+He married in 1785 Louisa, daughter of the Right Hon.
+John Staples, and had a large family.

+・ Edward Michael adopted the surname Conolly by Royal Licence on 27 August 1821, following the death of his great-aunt Lady Louisa Conolly.

+・ Thomas Pakenham (1787 - 1846), East India Company's civil service.
+He married Isabella-Mary, daughter of Lt.-Gen. Sir Frederick-Augustus Wetherall, K.C.Н.